-My own concept of this telescope has us first establishing two communication satelites at L5 and L2 and then tackling a semi-autonomous command and control system between them that runs the manufacture of an array of movable mirrors that can then be individually adjusted and attuned to the movements of the moon and the receptors at L2.
+My own concept of a telescope that is far more effective than Hubble has us first establishing two communication satellites at L5 and L2 and then tackling a semi-autonomous command and control system between them that runs the manufacture of an array of movable mirrors that can then be individually adjusted and attuned to the movements of the moon and the receptors at L2.
 As we add to the array of mirrors, our receptors at L2 get an increasingly better image of distant objects and can be adapted to a variety of frequencies.
 We can even slave an attached system to seek low or high frequency phenomena.
-Multiple arrays of various antennae might someday dot the desolate side of the far side and their data be received and coordinated at L2, whereupon it would flow back through L5 to the Earth.
+Multiple arrays of various antennae might someday dot the desolate side of the far side and their data be focused, received and coordinated at L2, whereupon it would flow back through L5 to the Earth.

 One interesting side effect of the age of science is knowing things and allowing curiosity far more leeway than was given us during the age of religion, nationalism and violence.
 Of course, there is massive pressure to continue the age of religion, nationalism and violence, but there is progress and I can always hope we’ll give wisdom, curiosity and tolerance more leeway as we explore not only our world but the vast heavens we once thought were gods and unapproachable.